The Highlanders (Doctor Who): Plot

-The Doctor has adopted the guises of both a kitchen maid and a German man, and uses these identities to move about freely.
-He is reunited with Polly and Kirsty, then with Ben, who has swum to safety.
-The Doctor returns to Grey, with a concocted story about Bonnie Prince Charlie’s ring, claiming to know the fugitive Prince’s whereabouts.
-He names the prince as the piper Jamie.
-The ruse works, distracting Grey and Trask while the girls free the prisoners and supply them with arms for an uprising.
-When Grey and Trask check on Jamie they are captured by the armed highlanders, and a revolt begins.
+The Doctor adopts the guises of both a kitchen maid and a German man, and uses these identities to move about freely.
+He is reunited with Polly, Kirsty and Ben, who has swum to safety.
+The Doctor returns to Grey with a concocted story about Stewart, claiming to know his whereabouts.
+He identifies Stewart as Jamie.
+The ruse works, distracting Grey and Trask while Polly and Kirsty free the Jacobite prisoners and supply them with weapons for an uprising.
+When Grey and Trask check on Jamie, they are captured by the freed prisoners and a revolt begins.
 Trask flees, is wounded and thrown overboard.
-Willie Mackay takes control of the "Annabelle" and determines to sail her to freedom in France, happy to accept Perkins as a volunteer for this journey, along with Kirsty and her father.
+Willie Mackay takes control of Annabelle and plans to sail her to freedom in France, accepting Perkins as a volunteer for this journey along with Kirsty and Colin.

 The Doctor, Ben and Polly return to the town, using Grey as a hostage to ensure their freedom of movement, and are joined by Jamie, who has decided to stay and help them find the TARDIS.
-The party loses Grey but finds Ffinch, whom they force to help them return to Culloden.
-Grey reaches the cottage where he first met the Doctor, and brings with him a patrol of soldiers.
-Ffinch arrests Grey for the transportation scheme.
-The solicitor has lost the paperwork (thanks to the Doctor) and is unable to prove the legality of his plans.
-Thanked by a kiss from Polly, Lt.
-Ffinch departs.
+The party loses Grey but finds ffinch, whom they forcibly use to help them return to Culloden.
+Grey reaches the cottage where he first met the Doctor, and brings with him a patrol of soldiers. ffinch arrests Grey for the transportation scheme, as he has lost the paperwork thanks to the Doctor and is unable to prove the legality of his plans.
+Thanked by a kiss from Polly, ffinch departs.
 The Doctor, Ben and Polly return to the TARDIS and invite their new friend, Jamie McCrimmon, on board.
 He nervously accepts.